Hafeezuldeen/EXPERIMENT--04-INTERUPT-GENRATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR/README.md

 Working of an IR Sensor
 The white LED here is an IR LED which works as the transmitter and the component next to the IR LED is a photodiode that works as the receiver in the IR sensor.

-The IR transmitter continuously emits the IR light and the IR receiver keeps on checking for the reflected light.
-If the light gets reflected back by hitting any object in front it, the IR receiver receives this light.
-This way the object is detected in the case of the IR sensor.

 The blue knob here is a potentiometer.
 You can control the range i.e. from how far you want to detect the object by changing the value of the potentiometer.

 An IR sensor has two small LED indicators – one for power, which is ON the entire time the sensor is ON; the other is the Signal LED which detects the object.
 The signal LED has two states or situations: